PrismLauncher/prismlauncher.org/src/wiki/installing/windows.md

 ## Installing PolyMC's Official Portable Archive

-While installing this version of PolyMC on **Windows** should be relatively simple, you will need to know how to extract a **.Zip** archive file.
+While installing this version of PolyMC on **Windows** should be relatively simple, you will need to know how to extract a **.zip** archive file.

 To begin, navigate to our downloads page and choose the "Download (Portable)" under the **Windows** heading.